hurik/UbiComProject/README.md

 ### services.NotificationService.java ###
 Service which gets the location of known numbers from the FTP server and provide them for the MainActicity.java.
 It also creates notifications, if a friend is near.

+### helpers.ApplicationData.java ###
+ApplicationData saves your and all position of your friend.
+Also saves the Date of the last Notification from every person.

+### helpers.CalendarEvents.java ###
+In ClanderEvents you can get the current or next Event from the Calendar or you can check if the owner of the Phone is busy or not.

+### helpers.InternetConnection.java ###
+Here you can check if the phone connected to the internet.

+### helpers.Notify.java ###
+notify is a class to create a Notification on your Phone.
+After clicking the Notification youzZoom to the location of your friend near.

+### helpers.Phonebook.java ###
+With the class Phonebook you can read all Numbers from your Phone or get the name associated with a phonenumber.
+And you can check whether a phonenumbers starts with +49 and correct them if necessary.

+### helpers.Preferences.java ###
+In the preferences all settings are stored.
+This applies the allowednumbers, the app version, the registration ID and your own number.

 ## Tutorials ##